Techultra55/Bank_modernApp/README.md

    - Deploy the contents of dist/ to any static hosting (Netlify, Vercel, GitHub Pages, S3 + CloudFront).
    - If SPA routing is used, ensure the server is configured to redirect unknown routes to index.html.

+## Linting & formatting
+- Run linter:
+  npm run lint

+Adjust rules in eslint.config.js.
+If you add Prettier or format scripts, add corresponding commands to package.json.

+## Environment variables
+Vite supports .env, .env.local, .env.production, etc. Use VITE_ prefixed keys for client-side env variables.
+Do not commit secrets — use deployment provider secrets.

+## Contributing
+Contributions are welcome.
+Suggested workflow:
+1. Fork the repo and create a branch for your change.
+2. Make changes, run lint/tests locally.
+3. Open a pull request with a clear description of changes.

+## License & contact
+Add a LICENSE file to the repository (e.g., MIT) if desired.
+For issues or questions, open an issue in this repository or contact the repository owner (Techultra55) via their GitHub profile.

+---
+This README was generated from the repository files (package.json, Vite, Tailwind and ESLint configs).
+It explicitly uses React as the frontend framework (React 18).
+For exact dependency versions and scripts, refer to Bank_modernApp/package.json.